Early Childhood Education

 Our Preschool Program provides the children with hands-on learning experiences that will engage them in their learning.
-We employ a center-based curriculum, which is guided by our highly qualified staff.
-The children will explore their environment through play in various centers, including: dramatic play, blocks, library, sensory table, and other games and toys that will engage the child in meaningful play.
+We employ a center-based curriculum, which is guided by our highly qualified, certified teachers and staff.
+The children will explore their environment through play in various centers, including: dramatic play, blocks, library, sensory table, writing station, and other games or toys that will engage the child in meaningful play.

 *Language Arts - As the three-year old becomes increasingly curious about letters, the child is provided with simple phonics games, activities, and manipulatives that teach recognition, increase comfort, and instill confidence in the print medium.

 *Mathematics- Three-year old children manipulate their surroundings through play.
 At the same time, they are learning basic math concepts such as problem solving through puzzles, spatial relationships through blocks, counting, etc.